How do I get financial aid?

 Do I have to fill out a new FAFSA every year?

 Yes, each school year your financial aid eligibility is re-evaluated.
-The FAFSA becomes available each October 1 for the upcoming year.
+The FAFSA becomes available on December 1 for the upcoming year.

 Do scholarships, assistantships, or Residence Hall Staff positions affect my eligibility?